 Many of us have coffee or tea as part of our morning routine.
 Don’t worry – we’ve got the basics covered.
 Waking up to the smell of coffee on a river trip is one of our favorite things!

 Your days on the river start with the morning wake-up call of “coffeeeee!”
-The guides make the coffee using the “cowboy coffee” method: boil the water, pour the grounds in and let it steep.
+The guides make the coffee using the “reverse french press” method: boil the water, pour the grounds in and let it steep.
 Then pour the coffee through a strainer into a serving container.
+We proudly get our shade-grown, fair-trade coffee from local Flagstaff roaster, Toucanet.

 We’ll provide coffee creamer, plus a variety of “coffee condiments” like sugar, sweeteners, honey and evaporated milk.
 Instant decaf is also available.